alliance-genome/agr_curation/SEARCH.md

 ### Sort Orders

 Sort orders is a list of objects that contain two fields on called "field" and the other called "order" field is the field in elasticSearch that we are going to order on which can also be a nest object field.
-Order is of two values 1 meaning assending and -1 descending.
+Order is of two values 1 meaning ascending and -1 descending.

 ### Non Null Fields Table